 The Subrecipient must conduct two (2) exercises of any type annually within their jurisdiction.
-The exercises should be based on local - approved plans, including but not limited to the Emergency Operations Plan (EOP), Hazard Mitigation Plan, Recovery / Maintenance Plans, etc. The types of exercises are Seminars, Workshops, Tabletops, Games, Drills, Functional, and Full - Scale, and they can be conducted as stand - alone events or in conjunction of an event such as the local planning meeting.
+The exercises should be based on local - approved plans, including but not limited to the Emergency Operations Plan (EOP), Hazard Mitigation Plan, Recovery / Maintenance Plans, etc. The types of exercises are Seminars, Workshops, Tabletops, Games, Drills, Functional, and Full - Scale, and they can be conducted as stand - alone events or in conjunction with an event such as the local planning meeting.
 All exercises must comply with the Homeland Security Exercise and Evaluation Program (HSEEP) requirements and format.

-Note: ODEMHS and/or Regionally hosted exercises, such as WebEOC Drills and Regional Coordination, will not fulfill this requirement.
+Note: ODEMHS and/or regionally hosted exercises, such as WebEOC Drills and Regional Coordination, will not fulfill this requirement.
 These exercises must exercise the Subrecipient's jurisdictional Emergency Operations Plan.

-- a.
-A copy of the Subrecipient's After Action Report and Improvement Plan (AAR / IP) for each exercise must be submitted to OK EMGrants by the 4th quarter report and no later than October 10, 2022. - 9.
-Attendance of the Annual Oklahoma Emergency Management Conference a.
-A copy of the Attendance Certificate or other appropriate documentation (such as sign-in sheets) shall be submitted to OK EMGrants by the 4th quarter report and no later than October 10.2022.
+A copy of the Subrecipient After Action Report and Improvement Plan (AAR / IP) for each exercise must be submitted to OK EMGrants by the 4th quarter report and no later than October 10, 2023.